spacetelescope/jwst/docs/jwst/skymatch/arguments.rst

   the images.
 The BKGSUB keyword (boolean) will be set in each output image to record whether or not the background was subtracted.

+``apply_sky`` (boolean, default=None)
+  Only used for `match` skymethods.
+If `True`, will use the relative difference between the calculated overlap value and the calculated 'sky' value.
+Otherwise, will use the absolute values of the overlaps.
+  Defaults to the opposite of ``subtract``

 **Image bounding polygon parameters:**

 ``stepsize`` (int, default=None)